Skip to main content

 Zeek logs come in three forms in practice, all of which Tenzir can parse natively:

-3. json: One NDJSON file per log type.
+3. One NDJSON file per log type.

 Ingest logs into a node